mapbox/tippecanoe/README.md

 It also throws away any polygons that are too small to draw.
 I'm not sure yet if it is appropriate to do more than that.

-It should consolidate features in the same tile that share the same type and attributes, to make the tile data smaller, but doesn't do that yet.
+Features in the same tile that share the same type and attributes are coalesced together into a single geometry.

 Development
 -----------